 Still breastfeeding your child?
 You can continue to do so after you return to work.
 We explain the rules in Australia that allow you to feed your child or express in the workplace.

-Victoria returned to work when her first son was seven months and she wanted to continue breastfeeding.
-Fortunately, her son was in a daycare centre next to her work which allowed her to continue feeding during the day.
+Victoria returned to work when her first son was seven months old and she wanted to continue breastfeeding.
+Fortunately, her son was in a daycare centre next to her work, which allowed her to continue feeding during the day.

-“I felt lucky that I could return to work and continue feeding him in line with his previous routine after lunch,” she says.
+“I felt lucky that I could return to work and continue feeding him in line with his previous routine after lunch,” Victoria says.
 “I would leave a meeting when I received a call from daycare and literally pop out for 20 minutes.
-My team were really understanding”.
+My team were really understanding.”

-We appreciate that this is a very rare example of being able to continue feeding whilst returning to work.
-But our point is that there are options available, should you need or want to return to work early and continue feeding your baby.
+This is a unique scenario and a very rare example of being able to continue feeding whilst returning to work.
+However, there are options available for every mother, should you need or want to return to work early and continue feeding your baby.

-According to the Fair Work Ombudsman, breastfeeding is a protected ground of discrimination.
+According to the Fair Work Ombudsman, breastfeeding is a protected ground of discrimination in Australia.
 Making an employee feel uncomfortable about breastfeeding, or not providing adequate facilities or breaks, may constitute discrimination.
 It may also be a breach of work health and safety laws.

-- Bottle feeding – for example, during the day when your baby is in care
+- Bottle feeding – for example, during the day when your baby is being cared for by others.

 Decide what is right for you and your baby.
 Talk to other mothers in your workplace.
 Speak with your friends outside of work.
-And once you make your decision, be confident and don’t look back.
+Once you make your decision, be confident and don’t look back.